The Algarve Region of Portugal has been irresistible for Eons.

-Throughout history, everyone has come to the Algarve on the sunny southern tip of Portugal.
+Throughout history, everyone has come to the Algarve on the sunny southern tip of Portugal, facing the Atlantic to the west and south.
 It's just that kind of irresistible spot.

 What You Will Love About The Algarve

-What I Love Most About The Algarve: Its Hospitality
+What Luxury Travelers Love Most About The Algarve: Its Hospitality

-• Your treatment at even a modest establishment is as gracious as five-star hotel service
+The Algarve's unique hospitality impresses even that most demanding luxury travelers.
+Service is unpretentious, nonjudgmental, and sincerely welcoming.
+Your treatment at even a modest establishment is as gracious as five-star hotel service.

 How to Get to the Algarve from North America